chrisalexander55/ecmascript-sass-webpack-starter/README.md

 # build and start container
 $ . ./run.sh

-# this will dump you on the commandline inside the container
+# this will dump you on the commandline inside the container (root user)
 ```

 ### Project Hydration